S-e-m-a-c/Icarus-Mods/README.md

 		Titanium Secondary Resource is Exotics only with Talent

-DISCLAIMER:
+*__DISCLAIMER:__*

 This mod is intended for offline and/or solo play.
 If you play with a regular group, please recommend all parties install the mod to prevent adverse effects.
 Running mods in a group setting without everyone else running them can cause all sorts of problems (items missing, crashes, etc.)

-INSTALLATION:
+*__INSTALLATION:__*

 Go to your game files directory, go to "steamapps\common\Icarus\Icarus\Content\Paks\mods", if there is no "mods" folder, just create one and rename it.
 Drop the .pak file inside the "mods" folder, and you are done.
+If you intend to use this mod with any other mods, you need to use [Mod Manager](https://github.com/Jimk72/Icarus_Software) to merge with other mods.